DipalPaneri/DashboardExcelProject/README.md

-# Vrinda Strore Annual Report 2022
+# Vrinda Store Annual Report 2022
 * Objective : Vrinda Store wants to create an annual sales report to understand the target customer and area of growth of year 2022.

 # Client Requierements :